COVID-19 latest measures

 All events are prohibited - festivals, concerts.

-- All publicly open venues are closed.
+- All publicly open venues inside and outside are closed.
 This includes museums, cinemas, theatres, zoos, amusement parks, libraries, swimming pools.
-Gym remain open but only for individual workouts.
-Contact professionals remain open.

-It is strongly advised to travel as least as possible.
-The cabinet advises not to book non-essential trips at least until mid-January.
+It is strongly advised to travel as least as possible and not book holidays until mid-March 2021.

-Masks may become obligatory everywhere in public places from December 1.
+Masks are obligatory everywhere in public indoor places since December 1.

 For more information and updates on the measures, visit the website of the Dutch government.